-H. DEFERRED OUTFLOWS/INFLOWS OF RESOURCES
+G. DEFERRED OUTFLOWS/INFLOWS OF RESOURCES

-In addition to assets, the Statement of Financial Position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expenditure) until then.
+In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources, which represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expenditure) until then.
 The Agency had no deferred outflows to report.

-In addition to liabilities, the statement of financial position reports a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to future periods and as such will not be recognized as an inflow of resources (revenue) until that time.
-The Agency reports unavailable revenue from property taxes in the governmental funds balance sheet.
-This amount is deferred and recognized as an inflow of resources in the period that amount becomes available.
-Deferred inflows are included in the government-wide Statement of Net Position.
+In addition to liabilities, the Statement of Net Position reports a separate section for deferred inflows of resources, which represents an acquisition of net position that applies to future periods and as such will not be recognized as an inflow of resources (revenue) until that time.

-I. ESTIMATES
+H. ESTIMATES

-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

-J. NET POSITION
+I. NET POSITION / FUND BALANCES